Welcome to Public Theology with Zach W. Lambert!

 My name is Zach and I’m passionate about holistic justice, radical inclusion, and the way of Jesus.
 I grew up in right-wing evangelicalism, but after getting kicked out of a youth group, two private Christian schools, and a conservative denomination, I’ve spent the last decade helping pioneer faith spaces centered on mutuality and flourishing for all.

 I am the Lead Pastor and founder of Restore, a church in urban Austin, Texas.
 Since we launched in 2016 (what a year to start a church!), Restore has grown from a founding team of 5 people to over 1000 members.
-I also just finished writing my first book, Better Ways To Read The Bible: Transforming a Weapon of Harm into a Tool of Healing, which is available to preorder and will release August 12th, 2025.
+I also just finished writing my first book, Better Ways To Read The Bible: Transforming a Weapon of Harm into a Tool of Healing, which is available anywhere books are sold.

 I hold a Bachelor’s degree in Public Relations and Advertising from Hardin-Simmons University, a Master’s of Theology from Dallas Theological Seminary, and I’m currently working on a Doctorate of Ministry from Duke Divinity School.
 I am also the co-founder of the Post Evangelical Collective where I serve as a board member.